katherinelui/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

-Our device simple so there is no big dicrepancy between paper and acting out.
+There is no big dicrepancy between paper and acting out.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*